soxfox42/rhabarberbar/README.md

 # Rhabarberbar

+> [!WARNING]
+> Something is currently wrong with this tool, the saves it generates can sometimes crash when browsing songs.
+Still investigating.

 A command line tool for modifying the set of custom (downloaded/studio) songs inside a [Jam with the Band](https://en.wikipedia.org/wiki/Jam_with_the_Band) save file.
 Written in Rust.

 ## How do I install this?